Factbox - What is female genital mutilation?

 * Reasons for carrying out FGM vary.
 Some communities believe it preserves a girl's virginity, prevents promiscuity after marriage and increases male sexual pleasure.
 Parents say it is an act of love because it purifies the girl, brings her status and prepares her for marriage.
 It is also mistakenly believed to enhance fertility and make childbirth safer for the baby.

 * FGM can cause severe bleeding, pain, shock, recurrent urinary tract infections, cysts and infertility.
-It increases the risk of labour complications and newborn deaths.
+It increases the risk of labor complications and newborn deaths.
 The procedure itself can prove fatal.

 * A recent study in Iraq found girls who had had FGM were more prone to post-traumatic stress disorders, depression and other psychological disturbances than girls who hadn't.
 Campaigners liken the psychological effects to those suffered by rape victims.
 The silence surrounding FGM may also compound the girl's sense of isolation.

-* FGM has been banned by 20 of the 28 FGM-practising countries in Africa as well as many industrialised countries.
+* FGM has been banned by 20 of the 28 FGM-practicing countries in Africa as well as many industrialized countries.
 But enforcement of the law is usually weak and prosecutions are rare.

-(Sources: World Health Organisation, No Peace Without Justice, Equality Now) For more on FGM see this package of stories, videos and graphics by the Thomson Reuters Foundatihere
+(Sources: World Health Organization, No Peace Without Justice, Equality Now) For more on FGM see this package of stories, videos and graphics by the Thomson Reuters Foundatihere

 (Reporting by Michelle Nichols; Editing by Tim Pearce and David Brunnstrom)